EmreAliya/Core-OS/README.md

 # Hello, I'm Emre Aliya

-I'm looking for an apple internship on the CoreOS team along with the NSI Program partnership between Georgia Tech and Apple.
+I'm looking for internships for both Software Engineering and Hardware Engineering.

-I’m a Computer Engineering Junior at Georgia Tech passionate about **system software, hardware-software integration, and operating system performance**.
+I’m a Computer Engineering Junior at Georgia Tech passionate about **system engineering, hardware-software integration, and operating system performance**.

 ---